 - The person with binge eating disorder uses bingeing as a way of regulating their emotions – they anesthetize with food or try to fill out an emotional void.
 The person with bulimia, on the other hand, apart from that, uses vomiting or purging as a way of alleviating the tension related to the fear of putting on weight.

-- Bulimia is very frequently a consequence o restricting or even of previous anorexia: fear of putting on weight leads us to excessive dieting and restriction is a privation that leads us to overeating.
+- Bulimia is very frequently a consequence of restricting or even of previous anorexia: fear of putting on weight leads us to excessive dieting and restriction is a privation that leads us to overeating.
 Bingeing on food causes anxiety related with putting on weight so purging seems like a solution and the cycle is repeated.
-This cycle can easily become Binge eating disorder, on the other hand, is developed as a consequence of past experiences of using food to deal with emotions or as a consequence of dieting but without success.
+This cycle can easily become addictive.
+Binge eating disorder, on the other hand, is developed as a consequence of past experiences of using food to deal with emotions or as a consequence of dieting but without success.
 The person that develops binge eating has been on diets for many years but without major success (without losing weight) and that leads to their lack of faith in being able to lose weight.

 There are many elements that both bulimia and binge eating disorder have in common like impulsiveness and then shame related to bingeing, lack of ability to regulate emotions in a healthier way, sense of identity dependent on what others think of them, fixation on the body as a way of communicating and regulating emotions or history of childhood traumas and insecure attachment.